bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 Security System detail
 """"""""""""""""""""""

-On the security system detail view you have the possibility to change a configured security system.
-The settings is read directly from the :ref:`ivy-yaml` file.
-Every change you make and save will be written directly back to the yaml file.
-The placeholder in the empty fields are the default values from the system.
-So you don't need to define those if they are the same.
+On the security system detail view you can change a onfigured security system.
+The settings are read directly from the :ref:`ivy-yaml` file.
+Every change you make and save will be written directly back to the yam file.
+The placeholders in the empty fields are the system default values.
+If your settings are the same as the default ones, you do not need to define them.

 If you want the know more about how to configure a security system, have a look at the :ref:`ivy-securitysystem-yaml` file.